Keyboard shortcuts

 Conditional Execution

-Tasks can have conditions that determine if they should run:
+Actions can have conditions that determine if they should run.
+Conditions evaluate against the full context (data, metadata, temp_data):

 {